In 2021 and 2020 we are the best-rated law firm in the Netherlands in terms of client satisfaction.

 Nationals that do need an MVV-visa (Schengen D-visa) to enter the Netherlands, will need another 1 to 7 days to collect the MVV-visa at the Dutch embassy.

-The company in the Netherlands applying for the HSM visa does need to be registered ahead of time with the Highly Skilled Migrant Scheme with the IND.
+The company in the Netherlands applying for the highly skilled migrant visa does need to be registered ahead of time with the Highly Skilled Migrant Scheme with the IND.
 This registration can be done within 4 to 6 weeks.